vinay-sj/python-flask-microservices/README.md

 * Fill all the required details on the Create First Admin User form
 * Click next till you reach the Jenkins Dashboard
-* run the following commands in the Jenkins instance terminal
+* Run the following commands in the Jenkins instance terminal.
+These commands are add to add Jenkins user to Docker group so that it gets access to push the images to Docker Hub.
 ```
 sudo usermod -aG docker $USER
 newgrp docker